Signs Your Dog Is Dying

 You know your dog best, and you are your dog’s best advocate.
 You know their subtle behaviors, routines, and body language.
 You also know the things they love best and how they typically react to the things that bring them the most joy.

-Guardians are most often the first people to notice early signs of illness or distress.
-However, when faced with painful realizations and decisions, challenges can arise.
-Dogs are often very stoic and may mask signs of declining health as a survival tactic, every pet has a different threshold for pain and discomfort, and all disease processes have different progressions and expressions in unique individuals.4
+Dogs are often very stoic and may mask signs of declining health as a survival tactic.
+Every pet has a different threshold for pain and discomfort, and all disease processes have different progressions and expressions in unique individuals.4

 Warning Signs a Dog is Dying

 If you notice severe changes or decline despite intervention, your dog may be telling you their body is reaching its limits.
-It is also possible that your dog may pass naturally while sleeping.
+It is also possible that your dog may pass naturally while sleeping, but this is not always the case.

 Here is a helpful framework used in human palliative care in the UK and Australia that refers to phases of illness as a system:8